erichuzy/Photoluminescence-data-analysis/README.md

 # Photoluminescence-data-analysis
 Here are codes for analysing the 2D photoluminescence data.
-Functions are plotting out the 2D maps and extracting the spectra according to the specified excitation and emission wavelength.
+Functions include plotting out the 2D maps and extracting spectra at the specified excitation and emission wavelengths.

 # Features #
 ## Plotting photoluminescence map along with noise filtering ##